BILLING AND PAYMENT

 Notify the Financial Aid Office of your decision by e-mailing your Financial Aid Counselor.
 If you change your mind later, a Federal Direct loan can usually be reinstated through the end of April of the academic year.
 Federal Nursing, and University loans are subject to availability of funds and sometimes cannot be reinstated at a later date.

-When will I receive the first bill for the fall semester?
+When will I receive the first bill for the spring semester?

-Charges for the fall semester for undergraduates will be assessed by July 15th.
-Students and authorized friends & family receive email notification to view the student account 25 days before charges are due.
+Charges for the spring semester have been assessed for all full-time undergraduate students and all other students enrolled in courses for spring 2021.
+Students receive email notification to view the student account 25 and 14 days before charges are due.
 Be sure to review your charges carefully and to contact the Bursar’s Office if you feel any charges are missing or charged in error.
 Student account activity is updated in real-time, however, please allow 24 hours for some updates including financial aid disbursements and changes.